-The guides to the right are a useful tool for designing, renovating or fitting out a food business depending if the premise is fixed, mobile or temporary.
+The guides below are a useful tool for designing, renovating or fitting out a food business depending if the premise is fixed, mobile or temporary.

 To make an application for Food Business Licence with Council, you must submit a fully completed form with supporting documentation and the relevant fee.
 If your food business is required to have an accredited Food Safety Program, you must apply for this at the same time using the same form.